Tea With Sanjay

 Yet, some things seemed eternal: The strong smell of fish as the stifling midday sun began to heat the streets and the wirey men rode by on their bicycles flogging their morning catch, the chaos that Indians seemed to enjoy as he waited in line for the bus every evening, and the superstitions of the locals, who, out of either fear or desperation, still abided by a peculiar form of spirit worship using chalk symbols to protect their houses from evil.

-For one thing, he'd relished in the influx of Western travellers, who'd always been a source of curiosity, a parallel multiverse he could vicariously experience things he wasn't sure he even wished to experience.
+For one thing, he'd relished in the influx of Western travelers, who'd always been a source of curiosity, a parallel multiverse he could vicariously experience things he wasn't sure he even wished to experience.

-It was a wonderful point of contact with the outside world in the pre-internet days, when the papers only seemed to cover the trivial qualms of the greedy, big-bellied, ruby-fingered Kerelan politicians who drained the life from him whenever he saw the headlines.
+It was a wonderful point of contact with the outside world in the pre-internet days when the papers only seemed to cover the trivial qualms of the greedy, big-bellied, ruby-fingered Kerelan politicians who drained the life from him whenever he saw the headlines.

 He was, by any definable metric, happy.